steph237/steph237.github.io/_posts/2020-04-12-version-control-article.md

 date: 2020-04-12
 ---
 <h2>WHAT IS VERSION CONTROL</h2>
-As a developer, you have most likely come in contact with Verion sofwarers like Git and I am guessing you were as confused as I was when I heard it.
+As a developer, you have most likely come in contact with Version softwares like Git and I am guessing you were as confused as I was when I heard it.
 Basically, these systems are a category of software tools that help a software team manage changes to source code over time.
 Version control software keeps track of every modification to the code in a special kind of database.
 If a mistake is made, developers can go back to earlier versions of the code and compare them